+Lead can cause serious health problems, babies, children under six years, and pregnant women are at the highest risk.
 You may be in contact with lead through paint, water, dust, soil, food, hobbies, or your job.
-Coming in contact with lead can cause serious health problems for everyone.
 There is no safe level of lead.
-Babies, children under six years, and pregnant women are at the highest risk.